 Here is a quick summary of how some other jurisdictions have treated this issue:

 The jury is allowed to consider nonuse of a seatbelt in determining damages in Arizona.
 Garcia v.
 GMC, 195 Ariz.
 510 (1999).

 Evidence of nonuse of a seat belt is not admissible for purposes of diminishing damages award in wrongful death action brought by passenger’s parents and estate.
 O.C.G.A. § 40-8-76.1(d).
 Whitley v.
 U.S., 170 F.3d 1061 (11th Cir.
-1999) (evidence that passenger in a wrongful death action was not wearing seat belt at time of accident was not admissible for purposes of the jury’s consideration of damages).
+1999) (evidence that passenger in a wrongful death action was not wearing a seatbelt at the time of the accident was not admissible for purposes of the jury’s consideration of damages).